Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 It is straightforward to verify that $\phi^{u}_{n,k}$ defines an inclusion of algebras.
 We note that this definition is parallel to what was done in affine Hecke algebra terms in~\cite[Sec.\,4.4.2]{GS}.
 While the map is very simple with the blobbed generators, it is more complicated when expressed on the periodic set of generators, for instance

-which agrees with~\cite[Eq.\,(3.9)]{GS}, after one takes into account the difference in conventions.
+which agrees with~\cite[Eq.\,(3.9)]{GS}.
 One therefore sees that, in terms of diagrams, the morphism $\phi^{u}_{n,k}$ consists in adding $k$ through lines on the right side of each diagrams, going \emph{under} every lines that wraps around the cylinder (hence the superscript $u$ on the morphism).

 Similarly, one defines another morphism of algebras \be \phi^{o}_{n,k}\colon \; \atl{n} \to \atl{n+k} \ee by adding the $k$ lines \emph{over} the lines that wrap around the cylinder, i.e.\ on the periodic set of generators the map is